-The Regulatory Flexibility Act (RFA) generally requires that, in connection with a notice of proposed rulemaking, an agency prepare and make available for public comment an initial regulatory flexibility analysis that describes the impact of a proposed rule on small entities.
-A regulatory flexibility analysis is not required, however, if the agency certifies that the rule will not have a significant economic impact on a substantial number of small entities (defined for purposes of the RFA to include credit unions with assets less than $100 million)
+The Regulatory Flexibility Act (RFA) generally requires, in connection with a final rule, an agency prepare and make available for public comment a final regulatory flexibility analysis that describes the impact of the final rule on small entities.
+A regulatory flexibility analysis is not required, however, if the agency certifies the rule will not have a significant economic impact on a substantial number of small entities (defined for purposes of the RFA to include credit unions with assets less than $100 million)

 and publishes its certification and a short, explanatory statement in the Federal Register together with the rule.

-The proposed delay of the 2015 Final Rule and 2018 Supplemental Rule would affect only complex credit unions, which are those with greater than $500 million in assets under the 2018 Supplemental Rule.
-As a result, credit unions with $100 million or less in total assets would not be affected by this proposal.
-Accordingly, the NCUA certifies that this proposal will not have a significant economic impact on a substantial number of small credit unions.
+The delay of the 2015 Final Rule and 2018 Supplemental Rule affects only complex credit unions, which are those with greater than $500 million in assets under the 2018 Supplemental Rule.
+As a result, credit unions with $100 million or less in total assets are not affected by this final rule.
+Accordingly, the NCUA certifies this final rule will not have a significant economic impact on a substantial number of small credit unions.

 Paperwork Reduction Act

 Executive Order 13132 encourages independent regulatory agencies to consider the impact of their actions on state and local interests.
 The NCUA, an independent regulatory agency as defined in 44 U.S.C.
 3502(5), voluntarily complies with the principles of the executive order to adhere to fundamental federalism principles.
-This proposed rule reduces the number of federally insured natural-person credit unions, including federally insured, state-chartered natural-person credit unions that would be subject to the 2015 Final Rule.
-It may have, to some degree, a direct effect on the states, on the relationship between the national government and the states, or on the distribution of power and responsibilities among the various levels of government.
-It does not, however, rise to the level of material impact for purposed of Executive Order 13132.
+This final rule extends the effective date of the 2015 Final Rule and the 2018 Supplemental Rule for two additional years, until January 1, 2022.
+Therefore, this final rule does not have a direct effect on the states, on the relationship between the National Government and the states, and on the distribution of power and responsibilities among the various levels of government.

 Assessment of Federal Regulations and Policies on Families